Fort Worth's Future of Air Mobility

 How to Get Involved

 Texas is on the federal eIPP map.
-Archer Aviation launches Texas air taxi operations H2 2026.
-The T&P Nexus Hub is positioned to be Fort Worth's anchor in this network — and we're actively building the coalition to make it happen.
+Archer Aviation and public-sector partners are planning Texas network deployment, with operations subject to FAA certification requirements.
+Trinity Air Link is positioned to be Fort Worth's anchor in this network — and we're actively building the coalition to make it happen.

 Technology Partnership